-- The Y plays a critical role in providing the academic and enrichment support youth need to cultivate the values, skills and relationships that lead to positive behaviors, better health and educational achievement. - Afterschool and summer programs are key strategies in boosting in-school success, building and nurturing 21st century skills, developing character and helping to meet the emotional wellness and physical health needs of the whole child.
-They also help kids build resilience and can help mitigate the effects of trauma. - Y afterschool and summer camp programs strengthen achievement, belonging and relationships-the core drivers facilitating the healthy development of youth. - Our Y is working to expand the opportunities and improve the engagement, educational readiness and wellness of youth in our community by: - " Partnering with area schools to deliver locally-designed afterschool and summer programs using 21st Century Community Learning Center funds. - " Re-engaging and reconnecting youth throughout the pandemic to prepare them for success in school & beyond. - " Strengthening adult practices, because it's the adults who create the positive youth development environments and experiences that nurture young people. - " Investing in OST programs that have positive, lasting effects on social-emotional well-being and academic success by implementing evidence-based and evidenceinformed programs and practices. - We also help make quality OST programs affordable to families by participating in the state's child care subsidy program, which helps to ensure equitable access to afterschool and summer day camp programs for families in our state.
+- The Y plays a critical role in providing the enrichment and academic support youth need to cultivate the values, skills and relationships that lead to positive behaviors, better health and educational achievement. - Afterschool and summer day and resident camp programs strengthen achievement, belonging and relationships-the core drivers facilitating the healthy development of youth. - Afterschool and summer programs are key strategies in boosting in-school success, building and nurturing 21st century skills, developing character, building peer relationships, preparing kids for college and career, supporting physical wellness and mental health, and helping to meet the needs of the whole child.
+They also help kids build resilience and can help mitigate the effects of trauma. - Our Y is working to expand opportunities and improve the engagement, educational readiness and wellness of youth in our community by: - " Providing enriching experiences that help youth explore their interests, discover their passions, test new skills, and build character. - " Partnering with area schools to deliver locally-designed afterschool and summer programs using 21st Century Community Learning Center funds. - " Accelerating learning to prepare students for success in school and beyond. - " Strengthening adult practices, because it's the adults who create the positive youth development environments and experiences that nurture young people. - " Investing in OST programs that have positive, lasting effects on academic success and physical & emotional well-being by implementing evidence-based and evidence-informed programs and practices. - " Serving as a career launching pad for youth by providing workforce training and employment opportunities for young people to serve as summer camp counselors, lifeguards, or in other staff roles. - We help make quality OST programs affordable by participating in the state's child care subsidy program, which helps to ensure equitable access to afterschool and summer day camp programs.